HIV Testing Program

 What types of services are offered through the Scott County Health Department HIV Testing Program?

-- The HIV Antibody Testing Program includes confidential pre and posttest counseling and oral swab testing for the HIV antibody for all Iowa residents that meet Iowa Department of Public Health guidelines.
+- The HIV Antibody Testing Program includes private HIV counseling and testing for all Iowa residents that meet the following risks below:

 - A $10 donation will be requested at the time of visit to the STD/HIV clinic.